 The acquired form of this disorder generates similar symptoms.
-Acquired AE sometimes results from special intravenous nutritional programs that are prepared without the appropriate amount of zinc.
+One transient form can result from failure of the mother to secrete zinc into her breast milk.
+Other acquired forms of AE sometimes result after surgery to bypass some of the upper intestine or from special intravenous nutritional programs that are prepared without the appropriate amount of zinc.

 Supplemental zinc usually eliminates the symptoms.

 Acrodermatitis enteropathica is characterized by chronic diarrhea which may be mild or severe, and the presence of fatty substances in the feces (steatorrhea).
 In the congenital form symptoms start gradually, frequently at the time of weaning of an infant.
 The skin around body openings such as the mouth, anus, and eyes, and the skin on elbows, knees, hands, and feet become inflamed.
 Skin lesions are usually blistered (vesicobullous) and after drying out become psoriasis-like.
 The skin around the nails may also be inflamed and the nail may be abnormal due to malnourished tissue.
 Hair loss on the scalp, eyelids, and eyebrows may be total (alopecia).
 Inflammation of the membrane that lines the eyelid (conjunctivitis), usually also occurs.

 The blood zinc level in people with the congenital form of this disorder is abnormally low, although rarely normal blood zinc levels have also been observed.